If you have any queries regarding a particular policy, please contact the school office.

 - To enable our children to apply their mathematical knowledge to science, computing and other subjects.

-For all children to develop their geographical skills and use enquiry-based research to extend their knowledge and understanding about the local area, the United Kingdom, Europe and the wider world.
+For all children to develop their geographical skills and use enquiry-based research to extend their knowledge and understanding of the local area, the United Kingdom, Europe and the wider world.

 The final goal for the end of KS2 is for children to respect similarities and differences between themselves and others, deepen their understanding of the links between physical and human processes and to appreciate the part we all have to play in looking after our world.